 Every year in the province of BC, people and property are threatened by wildfires.
 Many of these fires occur in areas called the urban interface zone where homes, cabins and subdivisions are built into the forest landscape.
 Individual property owners can and should help reduce the risk of wildfire affecting their properties.
 Check out this 50-second video outlining some of what the CSRD's FireSmart program can do to help you.

 The FireSmart program is a national program designed to reduce interface fire risk to communities.
 In BC, the FireSmart program is administered by the Wildfire Management Branch of the Ministry of Forests, Lands and Natural Resource Operations and Rural Development.
-In 2019, the CSRD was a successful recipient of a $100,000 grant from the Union of BC Municipalities' Community Resiliency Fund to spend on a region-wide wildfire threat mitigation and education campaign.
+In 2019 and 2020, the CSRD was a successful recipient of funding grants from the Union of BC Municipalities' Community Resiliency Fund to spend on a region-wide wildfire threat mitigation and education campaign.

 The money will be largely spent on local projects through the promotion of FireSmart principles, which include: conducting hazard assessments of homes and properties, offering advice on ways to reduce fire risks, and considering FireSmart standards when developing properties to reduce flammability.

 How can we help you FireSmart your property?
 Watch and learn from our webinar.

 Through our FireSmart initiative, the CSRD is committed to providing homeowners and communities, the information they need to reduce wildfire risk.